Every format the NCLEX® uses.

 Select All That Apply

-5 to 6 options · 2+ correct · Selecting a wrong answer scores 0
+5 to 6 options · 2+ correct · +/− partial credit scoring

 With SBA, you can sometimes eliminate wrong answers to find the right one.
 With SATA, you must evaluate each option independently.
 There's no shortcut.
-This format heavily tests Generate Solutions and Take Actions.
+This format heavily tests Generate Solutions and Take Action.
 You're not just picking the best option, you're assembling a complete clinical response.

 BowTie